njroussel/SimulatedAnnealing/README.md

 ## Documentation ##

 Code is directly commented, there is no additional documentation.
+The report and its figure are in the `report` folder.

 ## Setup

 The code base is written in C++ using [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) for all linear algebra related operations.
-This is then built into a shared library which is accessible in Python thanks to [Pybind11](https://github.com/pybind/pybind11).
+This is then built into a shared library which is accessible as Python module thanks to [Pybind11](https://github.com/pybind/pybind11).
-Finally a [Jupyter Notebook](http://jupyter.org/) is used to run the previous code in Python.
+Finally a [Jupyter Notebook](http://jupyter.org/) is used to run the previous Python code.

 ### Building

 On a Linux or equivalent system using gcc, you can simply:

 ```
-git clone --recursive git@github.com:njroussel/MCAA.git
-pip install ./MCMCKernels
+pip install ./MCAA_PROJECT_nRoussel
 ```

 The whole build system uses CMake, it is therfore a requirement for building and running this project.